FAKE NEWS | We Didn’t Know This Would Happen, Say People Who Should Have Known This Would Happen

 Malaysian Prime Minister Muhyiddin Yassin

-KUALA LUMPUR – As new daily COVID-19 infections reached record numbers this week, the Malaysian government has moved swiftly to absolve itself of blame.
+PUTRAJAYA – As new daily COVID-19 infections reached record numbers this week, the Malaysian government has moved swiftly to absolve itself of blame.

 “The government had no way of knowing that seeing new infection numbers rise every day and doing virtually nothing about it meant they’d keep rising,” he said.